Mallory–Weiss syndrome

-Mallory–Weiss syndrome is a condition where high intra-abdominal pressures causes laceration and bleeding of the mucosa called Mallory-Weiss tears.
+Mallory–Weiss syndrome is a condition where high intra-abdominal pressure causes laceration and bleeding of the mucosa called Mallory-Weiss tears.
 Additionally, Mallory–Weiss syndrome is one of the most common causes of acute upper gastrointestinal bleeding, counting of around 1-15% of all cases in adults and less than 5% in children.
 It has been found that tears are up to 2 to 4 times more prevalent in men than women.
 The tears can cause upper gastrointestinal bleeding and predominantly occur where the esophagus meets the stomach (gastroesophageal junction).
 However, the tears can happen anywhere from the middle of the esophagus to the cardia of the stomach.
 Mallory–Weiss syndrome is often caused by constant vomiting and retching from alcoholism or bulimia.
 Gastroesophageal reflux disease (GERD) is another risk factor that is often linked with Mallory–Weiss syndrome.
 However, not every individual with Mallory–Weiss syndrome, will have these risk factors.
 Individuals with Mallory–Weiss syndrome will have hematemesis (vomiting up blood), however the symptoms can vary.